GoogleCloudPlatform/cluster-toolkit/examples/README.md

 ### (Optional) Setting up a remote terraform state

+There are two ways to specify [terraform backends] in HPC Toolkit: a default setting that propagates all groups and custom per-group configuration:

+* `terraform_backend_defaults` at top-level of YAML blueprint
+* `terraform_backend` within a deployment group definition

+Examples of each are shown below.
+If both settings are used, then the custom per-group value is used without modification.

 The following block will configure terraform to point to an existing GCS bucket to store and manage the terraform state.
 Add your own bucket name in place of `<<BUCKET_NAME>>` and (optionally) a service account in place of